10 Tips to Ease Flu Symptoms

 Are you or someone in your house sick with the flu?
 There's no cure, but there are some natural ways to ease your symptoms.
 Give these a try today.

 1. Stay home and get plenty of rest.

-On the first day of flu symptoms, follow the rules of flu etiquette.
-Call your work or school and tell them you're not coming in for a few days because you're sick -- and very contagious!
-Then, take advantage of these days of flu and let your body have much-needed rest.
-Pull out your favorite movies, curl up on the couch, and spend the time watching DVDs while your body battles the virus.
+Mind your flu manners.
+On the first day you have symptoms, call your work or school and tell them you won’t be coming in for a few days.
+You're sick -- and very contagious!
+Take advantage of down time and give your body some much-needed rest.
+Curl up on the couch and spend some time reading, watching DVDs, or just cat-napping while your body battles the virus.

-Treat fever and aches with over-the-counter medications such as acetaminophen, ibuprofen, or naproxen.
+Treat it and the aches that come with it with over-the-counter medications like acetaminophen, ibuprofen, or naproxen.
 Ask your doctor which is right for you.

-Aspirin should never be given to children and adults younger than 19 years old with symptoms of flu or cold because it is associated with a condition known as Reye's syndrome, a very serious illness that can damage the brain and liver.
+Never give aspirin to anyone younger than 19.
+It’s linked to a condition known as Reye's syndrome, a serious illness that can damage the brain and liver.

 4. Take care of your cough.

 Over-the-counter treatments can calm your hack.
 Try an expectorant, which turns mucus into liquid so you can cough it up.
 Don’t give over-the-counter cough or cold medicine to children under 4.

 Fill the bathroom sink with hot water.
 Add 1 teaspoon of an over-the-counter menthol rub and breathe in the steam for several minutes until you feel better.
 You can also add a few drops of menthol or eucalyptus oil.
 They can open your airways, ease congestion, and make it easier to breathe.
 There’s no proof, though, that any of these really help with the symptoms.